Hypercubed/dynamo/README.md

 # ts-typed-function

-Runtime function overloading in TypeScript using decorators
+Runtime function overloading in TypeScript using decorators.
+Easy to read and understand class definitions are converted to overloaded functions.
+Avoids nasty runtime typechecking.

 ## Introduction

-* Compose multiple function signatures into a correctly typed function.
+* Compose multiple method signatures into a correctly typed function.
-* Runtime type-checking of function arguments based on TypeScript types.
+* Runtime type-checking of function arguments based on TypeScript type signatures.
-* Define up-conversion of types.
+* Defined types coercions.
 * Supports union types, `any` type, and variable arguments.

 > Requires `experimentalDecorators` and `emitDecoratorMetadata` be enabled in your tsconfig.